AhmedAbdelbasetAli/UnidebFun-Flask/README.md

 # UnidebFun-Flask
-Simple web app to show the activity in University of Debrecen
+Simple web app to show the activities in University of Debrecen